Abhishek-Kaudare/Kubernetes-Notes/2-Configuration/README.md

 If there is no sufficient resources available on any of the nodes, k8 holds back scheduling the pod.
 You will see the pod in a `pending` state.
 If you look at the events, you will see the reason `insufficient <Resource>`.

-By default the k8s assumes resurces for containers within pods to require `0.5 CPU and 256 Mi of memory`
+By default the k8s assumes resurces for containers within pods to require `0.5 CPU and 256 Mi of memory` according set `LimitRange` in the `namespace`.

 ```yaml
 apiVersion: v1